 The workshop is scheduled first since participating in the construction process is part of the retirement activity.
 Details are more intricate as challenging craftsmanship is specifically being sought out for enjoyment.
 An aerogel insulated translucent panel is being mounted into the garage door to permit light into the workshop even during the winter months.
 This simultaneously provides an opportunity to emit light from within the workshop through a large uninterrupted opening.

-New site features will also be rebuilt from the existing balcony wood.
+Peripheral site features including a fence were also built from the existing balcony wood.
 Special care was taken to target details that could accommodate weaknesses in the older wood.

 LOCATION Sudbury, ON PERIOD 2014.5 - STRUCTURE Wood (Old+New) SCALE 3 stories

-CLIENT Private Residence STRUCTURAL Tall Pines Engineering GEOTECHNICAL exp CONSTRUCTION Rick Sr., Frank Danielson, & Hodgins Construction, Nordeck
+CLIENT Private Residence STRUCTURAL Tall Pines Engineering GEOTECHNICAL exp CONSTRUCTION Owners, Hodgins Construction + Nordeck